Using Azure CLI

 az provider register --namespace Microsoft.App --wait

-# Using Azure PowerShell
+# OR using Azure PowerShell

 Register-AzResourceProvider -ProviderNamespace Microsoft.App

-# Check registration status after some time
+# Check registration status (PowerShell)

 (Get-AzResourceProvider -ProviderNamespace Microsoft.App).RegistrationState